 Watch this space for further information.
 If you are a Year 3-6 primary school teacher or Science Coordinator in Leicestershire, South Nottinghamshire, Bracknell Forest or Wokingham and would like to be added to our mailing list for further information, please send your details to email@example.com

-Judging: 8 May 2019 at 3M, Charnwood Campus, 10 Bakewell Road, Loughborough, LE11 5RB.
+Virtual judging: 26 May 2021 by Microsoft Teams meeting.
 Please indicate your preferred judging time on the entry form.

 Up to 30 marks for the total weight of cherry tomatoes transported

-Up to 10 marks for quality of the presentation
+Up to 15 marks for quality of the presentation and video

 Total marks available = 100

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at Loughborough College on Friday 14 June 2019, where their models and presentations will be displayed and the winner will be announced.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 10 June 2021.

 |Links to Science Curriculum (England)||Links to Design and Technology Curriculum (England)|